Paul M. McLaughlin

 Bio

 Mr. McLaughlin’s tax controversy work covers audits/appeals and litigation, with a particular focus on creative resolutions of complex disputes.
-In tax planning matters, he advises clients regarding the potential impacts of legislative and regulatory proposals, as well as with regard to legislative and regulatory processes.
+In tax planning matters, he advises clients regarding the potential impacts of legislative and regulatory proposals, as well as with regard to legislative, regulatory and administrative processes.

-Mr. McLaughlin is a frequent speaker on domestic and international tax topics at various bar association events and conferences.
+Mr. McLaughlin also serves as an adjunct professor at George Washington University Law School, where he teaches a class on federal income tax, and is a frequent speaker on domestic and international tax topics at various bar association events and conferences.
 Prior to his government roles, Mr. McLaughlin worked as an associate at Skadden for the first five years of his career.

 Credentials